 Playing Bruckner Symphony No. 4 with Skrowaczewski.
 Also, playing with Lyle Lovett in the Flint Hills in June 2010.

-My family consists of me, my wife Karen (a high school math teacher), my daughter Elise and son Elijah.
-My main activity outside of music is the martial art of Aikido.
-I train and teach at the Midland Ki Society in Merriam; I currently hold the rank of Sandan (3rd degree black belt).
-I also enjoy hiking, and wildlife watching in the Rocky Mountains.
+My family consists of me, my wife Karen (a high school math and engineering teacher), my daughter Elise (a current Jayhawk), and son Elijah (a high school student and proud Blue Valley Blue Streak), and our two rescue dogs Morgan and Ginger.
+My main activity outside of the orchestra is practicing and teaching yoga – I am a Certified Iyengar Yoga Instructor.
+I also enjoy hiking and wildlife watching in the Rocky Mountains.

 Being employed as a trombone player!